 The point is if you’re running a food blog but all you pin are pictures of cute animals, don’t expect to get a ton of repins when you share your own content, since your Pinterest audience probably expects just that: pictures of cute puppies.

 PIN + CREATE QUALITY CONTENT

-Pinterest is an extremely visual platform, this is why every single one of your blog post should contain a pin-friendly image.
+Pinterest is an extremely visual platform, this is why every single one of your blog posts should contain a pin-friendly image.
 Your images should also be vertical, as those get more exposure in the feed.
-I use Social Warfare Pro to add keywords to my images- it’s my favorite sharing plugin (and I’ve used A LOT of them over the years).
-With Social Warfare Pro version, you can select which particular image will be shared to Pinterest whenever someone decides to share it.
+I use Social Pug to add keywords to my images- it’s my favorite sharing plugin (and I’ve used A LOT of them over the years).
+You can select which particular image will be shared to Pinterest whenever someone decides to share it.
 I always set my Pinterest-friendly images (with text) as default images to be shared.
 I also add any keywords relevant to the post, so that they’re more likely to be found on Pinterest.
 This is very useful since Pinterest doesn’t display content in chronological order.
 Pinterest works just like a search engine, which is why your image descriptions should contain those keywords that are relevant to your post.
 That’s how your posts get found.

-This is how Social Warfare Pro works- under each of my posts in WordPress, I can select a custom Pinterest image and add a custom description that will be displayed whenever someone decides to share my post on Pinterest.
+This is how Social Pug works- under each of my posts in WordPress, I can select a custom Pinterest image and add a custom description that will be displayed whenever someone decides to share my post on Pinterest.